rstacruz/ionicons-inline/README.md

 # ionicons-inline

-> Inline version of Ionicons for Sass
+> Use Ionicons in Sass as inline SVG, no images or webfonts needed

 ionicons-inline lets you use [Ionicons] in your CSS without images or webfonts.
 It embeds the icons as embedded SVG's via data URI's.
 This is based on ionicons v3.0.0.